 Are you having trouble driving because of night glare?
 Is it hard to write checks?
 When you read to your grandchildren, is the text blurred?
 If you answer yes to any of these questions, you may be suffering from cataracts- clouding of the lens in the eye and a leading cause of blindness.
 But cataracts can be cured.
 Dr. Harris and his associates perform a delicate procedure that replaces your clouded lens with a permanent implant restoring sharp crisp vision.
 Cataract surgery is generally done in an outpatient setting, requiring only a few hours using a topical anesthetic and IV sedation.

-Although cataract surgery is usually covered by medical insurance, premium IOLS and the Lensx procedure are not and must be paid for out of pocket.
-We have many financing options to make them affordable.
-Ask us if you are a candidate for premium IOLs and or Lensx surgery.
+Although cataract surgery is usually covered by medical insurance, premium IOLS and the laser-assisted procedure are not and must be paid for out of pocket.

-Most patients can now have their procedure done without staying overnight in a hospital.
+Most patients can now have their procedure done without staying overnight in an ambulatory surgery center or hospital out-patient.
 On the scheduled day, you will be admitted to a hospital’s Day Surgery Unit.
 You will be given eye drops and possibly a mild sedative to help you relax.

 The surgery is usually done with using a numbing gel but can be done under general anesthesia.
 Either way, you should experience no discomfort during the surgery.
 The cataract is gently removed using an operating microscope and specialized delicate instruments.